Call for the Best Deals : 0800 098 8877

 3. Stop: Once the main stem reaches the roof, pinch out the growing tip.

-This method improves airflow significantly, which is your best defence against fungal diseases in humid Aluminium Greenhouses.
+This method improves airflow significantly.
+Good airflow is your best defence against fungal diseases in humid aluminium greenhouses.

 Watering: The Golden Rules